blanchard789/A-Crows-Commute/README.md

 Hayden Blanchard

 ## Description:
 A Crow's Commute is a simple 2D game built in Rust using the Bevy crate.
 The game is inspired by the way that crows will nest together in large groups during winter, often in the urban center of cities.
-While these crows will spend the night together they are often more secluded in the day hours, commuting into the city in search for food either by themselves or in smaller groups.
+While these crows will spend the night together they are often more secluded in the day hours, commuting throughout the city in search for food either by themselves or in smaller groups.
 When deciding what to do for this project, I thought that this behavior in crows was interesting and something I wanted to base my game around.

 The goal of the game is simple: fly the 2D crow over the city and look for 10 worms, while avoiding the hawk who follows you.
+The game will automatically reset if the player either collides with the hawk or collects 10 worms, so consecutive attempts are possible.

 ## Building program:
 `cargo run --release`